Lowest Mortgage Rate in Canada. Starting from 2.99%

 For its January 2025 rate decision, the BoC maintained its rate-cutting course to draw down its policy rate to 3.0% (from a mid-2024 high of 5.0%).

-If blanket tariffs become a fast reality, the cuts could speed up — with talk of a BoC inter-meeting cut possible (a policy rate decision handed down between set dates) to get ahead of a downturn.
+Depending on how Canadian businesses weather the trade impact, the cuts could speed up — with talk of a BoC inter-meeting cut possible (a policy rate decision handed down between set dates) to get ahead of a downturn.

 What about early demand-pull inflation?